Kilfinichen and Kilviceuen

 Extract from Groome's Ordnance Gazetteer of Scotland (2nd Edition), c.
 1896

-- Ask the GENUKI Gazetteer for a calculation of the distance from Kilfinichen and Kilvickeon to another place.
+- Ask for a calculation of the distance from Kilfinichen and Kilviceuen to another place.

 - Bing (was Multimap)